BroadcomMFD/opsrexx-language-support/README.md

 Use OPS/REXX LS to issue the following OPS/MVS commands by connecting through the OPS/MVS REST API or by connecting with SSH:

-  - `Show Rule Status` - Shows the status of a selected rule.
+  - `View Rule Status` - Shows the status of a selected rule.
   - `Enable Rule` - Enables a selected rule.
   - `Disable Rule` - Disables a selected rule.
   - `Set Auto Enable` - Turns on the auto-enable feature for a selected rule.
   - `Reset Auto Enable` - Resets the auto-enable feature for a selected rule.
-  - `Rule Facility` - Allows you to check and modify the following rule statuses: active or inactive, auto-enabled or not auto-enabled.
+  - `Rule Facility` - Checks and modifies the following rule statuses: active or inactive, auto-enabled or not auto-enabled.
   - `Execute Program` - Executes an OPS/REXX program that you choose by typing parameters into an input form.
   - `Search OPSLOG Records` - Provides a table of OPSLOG records that match your specified search parameters.